-Past-due loans are loans where payments of principal and/or interest are in arrears and full recovery of both principal and interest is expected.
+Past due but not individually impaired loans are loans where payments of principal and/or interest are in arrears and full recovery of both principal and interest is expected.

 The collective provision for impairment of loans and advances includes all loans that are not individually impaired.
 Loans are assessed individually when they are in arrears more than 90 days, assigned as safety net more than 90 days or repossessed loans.